 Written by Freya Hughes

-While your students might be out partying, it’s up to you to be building the success of your higher education institution.
-As with any industry focused on improving lives, there are countless control factors which could go wrong at any moment.
-Measuring KPIs will make you closer to your business, and also help you to relax about what could go wrong.
-Rely on these metrics to alert you when something isn’t quite right.
+Students might be out partying, but it’s up to you to be building the success of your higher education institution.
+As with any industry focused on improving lives, there are countless control factors which need attention.
+Measuring KPIs will make you closer to the numbers in your business, so read on to learn what to keep your eye on.

-If you’re the Head Teacher or Dean of a higher education institution, you’ll know that when you’re dealing with young people’s futures, you might not have the time to sit down and work out each metric you should be measuring.
-Your focus should be on the students, so we’ve made thinking of KPIs that much easier by listing our top five below.
+If you’re the Head Teacher or Dean of a higher education institution, your focus should be on your students, so we’ve made thinking of KPIs that much easier by listing our top five below.

 Visit our KPI Library for a little extra inspiration.
 We’re open all hours so you can study the best KPIs when it suits you.